WHO WE ARE

 THE SILVER SUN FOUNDATION

 The Silver Sun Foundation is a family philanthropy dedicated to providing support for professional creative artists, cultural organizations and social change makers.
-Established in 2017 as a 501(c)(3), the foundation offers assistance through grants, fellowships and community connections, and in July 2019 will launch the Silver Sun Residency located in Woodstock, N.Y.
+Established in 2017 as a 501(c)(3), the foundation offers assistance through grants, fellowships and community connections, and operates the Silver Sun Residence for Artists and Changemakers, located in Woodstock, N.Y.